Financial Aid Code of Conduct

 - Davis & Elkins College does not solicit or participate in any fee, revenue or profit-sharing arrangements with any lender;

-- Davis & Elkins College does not permit any officer, employee or agent of the school who is employed in the Office of Financial Planning or is otherwise involved in the administration of education loans to accept any gifts of greater than a nominal value from any lender, guarantor or servicer;
+- Davis & Elkins College does not permit any officer, employee or agent of the school who is employed in the Office of Financial Aid or is otherwise involved in the administration of education loans to accept any gifts of greater than a nominal value from any lender, guarantor or servicer;

-- Davis & Elkins College does not permit a family member of any officer, employee or agent of the school who is employed in the Office of Financial Planning or is otherwise involved in the administration of education loans to accept any gifts if:
+- Davis & Elkins College does not permit a family member of any officer, employee or agent of the school who is employed in the Office of Financial Aid or is otherwise involved in the administration of education loans to accept any gifts if:

 - The gift is given with the knowledge and acquiescence of the College’s officer, employee or agent; or